avidLearnerInProgress/designing-data-intensive-applications-notes/notes/Chapter3/Chapter3.md

         -   **Lucene**, an indexing engine for full-text search used by Elasticsearch and Solr, uses a similar method for storing its term dictionary.
 In Lucene, the mapping from term to postings list is kept in SSTable-like sorted files which are merged in the background as needed.
     -   **Performance optimizations**
         -   For the storage engine, using LSM-tree algorithm can be slow while performing lookup for keys that do not exist in database.
 To optimize this kind of access, storage engines often use additional **Bloom Filters.**
-        -   Different strategies to determine the order and timing of how SSTables are compacted and merged; most common being **size-tiered and leveled compaction.**
         -   In size-tiered compaction, newer and smaller SSTables are successively merged into older and larger SSTables.
 In leveled compaction, the key range is split up into smaller SSTables and older data is moved into separate “levels,” which allows the compaction to proceed more incrementally and use less disk space.

 -   **B Trees**

     -   Use same technique of key-value pairs sorted by key but with a completely different design philosophy - **Breaking the database down into fixed-size blocks or pages(typically 4KB in size) and read/write one page at a time. ~This design corresponds to disk as they too have fixed-size blocks.**
     -   Each page can be identified using **an address or location** which allows one page to refer to another (very similar to pointer) but on disk instead of memory.
         ![B Trees](../../assets/C305.png)
         looking up a key using a b-tree index

     -   In a B-tree you have a root page, from where you start your lookup.
 Next, we traverse the tree in a top-down manner until we reach a page containing individual keys(leaf page), which either contain value for each key inline or contain references to pages where values can be found.